AlinaNova21/node-ld/README.md

 ### Samples

-See samples folder for example usage
+See demo.js and toypadDemo.js in the samples folder for example usage